Hugo Sotil: Barcelona

-Barcelona's hiring of Dutchman Johan Neeskens, who took a foreigner slot, resulted in his relegation from the first team in the 1974–1975 season.
-FC Barcelona occupied third place, and Catalan people demanded the return of Sotil to the team first for 1975–1976 season.
+Barcelona's hiring of Dutchman Johan Neeskens, who took a foreigner slot, resulted in his relegation from the first team in the 1974–75 season.
+Barcelona occupied third place, and Catalan people demanded the return of Sotil to the team first for 1975–76 season.

-He stayed with FC Barcelona for three seasons (1973 to 1976), played 111 games, and scored 33 goals.
+He stayed with Barcelona for three seasons (1973 to 1976), played 111 games, and scored 33 goals.

 Alianza Lima

-In 1977, he returned to Peru and played for Alianza Lima, Sotil had a brief resurgence in form that lasted for two seasons, showing that, although he had lost some of his pace, he retained his skills.
+In 1977, Sotil returned to Peru and played for Alianza Lima.
+He had a brief resurgence in form that lasted for two seasons, showing that, although he had lost some of his pace, he retained his skills.
 He helped the team to win the 1977 and 1978 titles leaving a trail of 23 goals in 48 matches and a good 1978 Copa Libertadores.

 Independiente Medellín

 In 1979, Sotil went to Colombia, where he did not perform well.
-Constantly in and out of the lineup and only able to score 8 goals in 33 matches Sotil considered retiring from football.
+Constantly in and out of the lineup and only able to score 8 goals in 33 matches Sotil considered retiring from playing.

-CD Municipal
+Second stint at Deportivo Municipal

-But Sotil decided he would make one final push going back to Municipal and playing there until 1982, and returning briefly to football in 1984, playing for Espartanos, a small provincial team.
-He currently works in Peru training youngsters.
+But Sotil decided he would make one final push going back to Deportivo Municipal and playing there until 1982, and returning briefly to football in 1984, playing for Los Espartanos, a small provincial team.

 International career

 Summary

-Sotil made his debut for the Peru national football team on 4 February 1970, in a friendly game against Bulgaria at Lima, he scored a hat-trick for Peru in a 5–3 win.
-He made a total of 62 appearances for Peru between 1970 and 1978, scoring 18 goals,.
+Sotil made his debut for the Peru national team on 4 February 1970, in a friendly game against Bulgaria at Lima, he scored a hat-trick for Peru in a 5–3 win.
+He made a total of 62 appearances for Peru between 1970 and 1978, scoring 18 goals.

 1970 FIFA World Cup: Quarter Finals

-He was part of the Peru national football team in the 1970 World Cup in Mexico and although he was used most often as a substitute in the tournament, he was still able to play in a 3–2 win against Bulgaria, a 3–0 win against Morocco and a 1–3 loss to West Germany.
-He was also in the quarterfinal loss against eventual champions Brazil by 2–4.
+Sotil was part of the Peru national team in the 1970 World Cup in Mexico and although he was used most often as a substitute in the tournament, he was still able to play in a 3–2 win against Bulgaria, a 3–0 win against Morocco and a 3–1 loss to West Germany.
+He was also in the quarterfinal loss against eventual champions Brazil by 4–2.
 Sotil is also much remembered for his assists, as he helped teammate Teófilo Cubillas to capture the Bronze Boot.

 Copa America 1975: Champion

 Sotil won the 1975 Copa América, playing only in the final game since his club did not allow him to travel often.
-Sotil arrived in Caracas, where the final was played, and he went immediately from the airport to the soccer stadium arriving when all his teammates were warming up.
+Sotil arrived in Caracas, where the final was played, and he went immediately from the airport to the stadium, arriving when all his teammates were warming up.
 In that game, against Colombia, Sotil scored the only goal, giving Peru its second title as South American champions.